PASTAplus/PEP/peps/pep-9.md

 ```
 POST: /auth/v1/rule

-createRule(jwt_token, resource_key, principal, permission)
+createRule(edi_token, resource_key, principal, permission)
-    jwt_token: the token of the requesting client
+    edi_token: the token of the requesting client
     resource_key: the unique resource key of the resource
     principal: the principal of the ACR
     permission: the permission of the ACR